 Massive worker training program is taking Covid setbacks in stride

-Story originally ran on October 19, 2020 at 7:13 AM in Buffalo Business First
+Story originally ran on October 19, 2020 in Buffalo Business First

 Covid-19 slowed Northland training center’s progress, but leader says future remains bright

 By Dan Miner — Reporter, Buffalo Business First

 The spring was a worrisome time everywhere in Western New York, including at the Northland Workforce Training Center.